Synthetic approach to the Quillen model structure on topological spaces: Basic notions in a nice category of spaces

 In this section, we introduce the notion of a category with intervals (\cref{S-axioms}) and show that it is sufficient to develop basics of the theory of homotopies.

 Throughout the paper, we write $\Top$ for the category of (all) topological spaces and continuous maps.
 For notational convenience, the unit interval $[0,1]$ will be denoted $I$.

 Let $\C$ denote a bicomplete category, to be thought of as a ``nice" category of spaces.
 As such, we will refer to objects in $\C$ as spaces, and morphisms in $\C$ as (continuous) maps.
 Let $\emptyset$ and $*$ denote the initial and terminal object of $\C$, respectively.
-Let $\Box$ be the full subcategory of $\ncat{Top}$ consisting of the $n$-cube and its boundary, $n \geq 0$.
-Let $\Box_{\leq 2}$ denote the full subcategory of $\Box$ whose objects are $\emptyset, I, I^2, *, \bd I, \bd I^2$.
+Let $\Box$ be the full subcategory of $\ncat{Top}$ consisting of all $n$-cube and their boundaries, for $n \geq 0$.
+Let $\Box_{\leq 2}$ denote the full subcategory of $\Box$ whose objects are $*$, $I$, $I^2$, $\emptyset$, $\bd I$, $\bd I^2$.